drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 {{< figure src="hello-world-from-debug-deleted.png" alt="Message Count" width="70%" >}}

+The QuickStart Tutorial is now complete.
+The QuickStart Dev Container is running a fully functional version of Drasi that you can use for further exploration.
+If you no longer need it, simply close VS Code.

 ## Reflection
 In completing the tutorial, you were able to answer questions like "Which people have sent the message `Hello World`", "How many times has each unique message been sent", and "Which people haven't sent messages in the last 10 seconds" using Continuous Queries.
 Using the Continuous Queries `RESULT` clause, you were able to describe those changes to best meet your needs.
 And then you could distribute those changes to Reactions for further processing or integration into a broader solution.
 You did this with no custom code and a minimal amount of configuration information.